aws/amazon-vpc-cni-k8s/README.md

 Default: 9001

 Used to configure the MTU size for attached ENIs.
-The valid range is from `576` to `9001`.
+The valid range for IPv4 is from `576` to `9001`, while the valid range for IPv6 is from `1280` to `9001`.

 #### `AWS_VPC_K8S_CNI_EXTERNALSNAT`